Nick Tosches taught me you do not need to like the story to be captured by the storyteller.

 What I don’t remember is talking with him about anything personal – and yet everything is, isn’t it?
 I remember telling him about an idea for a story I had, and how it would begin.
 “If you don’t write it, I will,” he said quickly.
 But I didn’t write it and he was just offering encouragement.
 His gimlet eye and deftness with words belied a core sweetness.
 He once took me to see the horror movie “Carrie”.
 There are people who like to be frightened and those who do not.
 I belong firmly in the latter category.
-Nick seemed genuinely surprised that I found it upsetting.
+Nick seemed genuinely surprised that I found it disturbing.
 In the end I think he chalked it up, manfully, to my gender.

 Not long after Nick left Nashville, I was hired by (then) CBS Records, now Sony Music.
 Executives at Columbia Records had looked at me and recognized that a journalist turned on her head was a natural publicist.
 Meanwhile, Nick returned to NYC and in the years that followed the heat of his writing would fill 15 books, fiction and non-fiction, and countless articles.
 I could never guess what would catch his interest next.
 Among other things, he wrote about Jerry Lee Lewis, Sonny Liston, the notorious Sicilian financier Michele Sindona, and loan sharks.
 He studied Dante but also the international heroin trade.
 He taught himself medieval Italian, as well as classical Greek and Latin.
 When Dino, his book on Dean Martin, was published, I remember thinking, what?!?
 But then I began to read it and all I could think was, how did Nick know Dean Martin was interesting?
 Certainly, I'd never seen any evidence of it.

 Nick Tosches taught me you do not need to like the story to be captured by the storyteller.
 Reading Nick was no walk in the park.
 Or well, maybe it depends on the neighborhood.
 Dennis Chute of The Edmonton Journal of Alberta, in a jiu jitsu-like review of Nick's book, In the Hand of Dante, once wrote, "Reading Tosches is like being mugged."